paolo-g/uillem/README.md

 ### Model

-The build comes with a stock 7B LLM, but you can plug in any model supported by llama.cpp (https://github.com/ggerganov/llama.cpp) using the `MODEL_HOST_URL` env var.
+The build comes with a stock 7B LLM, but you can plug in any model supported by llama.cpp (https://github.com/ggerganov/llama.cpp).

-`MODEL_HOST_URL` is the download path that curl uses to download the model you select.
+`MODEL_HOST_URL` is the path curl uses to download the model you select.

-`MODEL_FILENAME` is used as an internal file reference.

 ### Resources

 By default, the configuration uses 5 threads.
 The number of threads and the CPU performance will affect how long results take to generate.

-`THREAD_LIMIT` should be set to match the number of CPU cores shared in Docker
+`THREAD_LIMIT` should be set to match the number of CPU cores shared in Docker.

-### Features

-Set `ENABLE_PRESETS` to `false` to hide the preset prompts.

-Set `ENABLE_PROMPT` to `false` to hide the input prompt.

 ## License and Usage